Tourist Attractions in Niagara Falls, Canada

 Journey Behind the Falls offers a close-up view of the falls from the base of Horseshoe Falls.
 From the Table Rock Welcome Centre, an elevator takes you down 45 meters to tunnels with viewing portals behind the falls and an observation deck near the lower edge of the falls.

-From here, you can look up at the wall of water coming over Horseshoe Falls and feel the rush of mist on your face.
-This view offers a unique perspective and a completely different experience than viewing the falls from above.
+From here, you can look up at the wall of water coming over Horseshoe Falls and hear the roar of the water, feel the blast of mist on your face, and the ground shaking as the torrent of water crashes down.
+This view offers a unique perspective and a completely different experience from viewing the falls from above.

 Official site: https://www.niagaraparks.com/visit/attractions/journey-behind-the-falls/